-The hour meter is located in the lower right of the operation panel, and indicates the total number of hours the engine has run.
+The hour meter is located in the operation panel, and indicates the accumulated operation time of the engine.

 The number in black figures on a white background is incremented every six minutes.

 The number in white figures on a black background is incremented every hour.

-Odometer